jdlib/deepdive/UserGuide.md

         .less(10)
-        .back()            // going back to the MapActual .keySet()              // returns a new SetActual for the keyset of the map .contains()        // returns a new ContainsActual to test elements of a Collection .someOf(3, 5)
+        .back()            // going back to the MapActual .keySet()              // returns a new SetActual for the keyset of the map .contains()        // returns a new ContainsActual to test elements of the keyset .someOf(3, 5)
     	    .noneOf(2, 4, 6)
     	    .back()        // going back to the SetActual